faisal1729/Delay-Propagation-Zurich-Chur/README.md

 - **Both directions pooled.** Buffer placement in real timetables is often asymmetric — slack tends to sit before major terminals in the direction of travel — but pooling averages this away.
-- **Small-vs-large delay comparison not possible on this day.** Only ~10% of arrivals exceeded 3 minutes of delay; after requiring both-endpoint segment coverage, per-segment large-delay counts dropped to 0–22.
+- **Small-vs-large delay comparison not possible on this day.** Only $\sim 10\%$ of arrivals exceeded 3 minutes of delay; after requiring both-endpoint segment coverage, per-segment large-delay counts dropped to 0–22.
 Comparing propagation in the small-delay and large-delay regimes would require a day with more disruption.
 - **Service categories pooled.** IC/ICE, IR, RE, and S services all contribute to the same per-segment regressions.
-Stratifying by service type would show whether the observed β reflects segment structure or train mix.
+Stratifying by service type would show whether the observed $\beta$ reflects segment structure or train mix.
 - **Standard errors are approximate.** Residuals are approximately mean-zero but have heavier right tails than Gaussian (see residual diagnostics in the notebook); the OLS-formula CIs are asymptotically valid but slightly optimistic.

-Natural extensions are (1) a bad-day comparison to characterise the large-delay regime, (2) a direction split with time-of-day stratification, and (3) using the empirical β profile as input to a robust-timetabling optimisation, in the tradition of Leutwiler & Corman's Benders-decomposition work.
+Natural extensions are (1) a bad-day comparison to characterise the large-delay regime, (2) a direction split with time-of-day stratification, and (3) using the empirical $\beta$ profile as input to a robust-timetabling optimisation, in the tradition of Leutwiler & Corman's Benders-decomposition work.

 ## Reproducing the analysis

 Requirements:

+pandas, numpy, scipy, matplotlib

 Or, from the included `requirements.txt`: